4rbu/Perplexity.AI-code/README.md

   1. checked directory. example (cd "E:\Perplexity.AI code") use this in windows CMD or PowerShell. change accordingly
   2. copy and paste this (npm install canvas) in CMD or PowerShell.

-3. (node CanvaFixingTitleFontsize.JS) copy and paste this run code. if you faceing Error module. not font. it's mean you change file or dictory.
+3. (node CanvaFixingTitleFontsize.JS) copy and paste this run code. if you faceing Error module. not font. it's mean you change file name or dictory.